 The large succulent mussels that live around New Zealand’s shores are truly delicious.
-Steaming the New Zealand mussels in white wine is certainly one of the best ways to prepare them.
+Steaming the New Zealand mussels in white wine and garlic is certainly one of the best ways to prepare them.

 Frozen New Zealand mussels are available here in Saigon.
 So if they are available here, there is a good chance you can find them too.

 I have grown up eating this species of mussel (green-lipped).
 As a result I was quite surprised to learn that mussels in many other parts of the world are small and not nearly as succulent as the New Zealand variety.
 Not only are they delicious, they are high in Omega 3 fatty acids and have anti-inflammatory effects.
 You can now get extract of NZ mussels in capsules to combat arthritis!

 Needless to say, NZ mussels are a favourite and there are a few other mussel recipes here to take a look at.
 I highly recommend you take a look at this recipe for mussels steamed in sake and miso.
 It was delicious, as was this spicy mussels dish.

 Make sure you use a good white wine.
 Something with a bit of body works well, like a dry riesling or chardonnay.
 Remember, if you wouldn’t drink it out of a glass, don’t use it in cooking.

-- 20 mussels I used New Zealand frozen mussels
+- 1 kg mussels I used New Zealand frozen mussels

 - 20 g butter